How to learn a foreign language and stop being heavy-hearted

 Learning a language is like joining a mountain race.
 No one gets to the top unprepared.

-Kilian Jornet was almost in the mountains, and it was because every day he trained that he was able to discover so many places.
+Kilian Jornet was almost born in the mountains, and it was because every day he trained that he was able to discover so many places.
 Running and learning a language both require regular training.
-Both allow us to develop our perseverance/drive.
+Both allow us to develop our drive and perseverance.